 407 King Street, Newtown NSW 2042

-With a sprawling wooden bar and one of the warmest welcomes you’ll find anywhere in Sydney, Earl’s Juke Joint is one of the best places to go if you’re looking for somewhere to settle for an evening of drinking.
+With a sprawling wooden bar and one of the warmest welcomes you’ll find anywhere in Sydney, Earl’s Juke Joint is one of the funkiest places to go if you’re looking for somewhere to settle for an evening of enjoyable cocktail drinking and conversation.

-The cocktails here are extremely strong, from the refreshing tropical flavors of a Pina Colada to the bourbon-heavy smoothness of a Mint Julep.
-What’s more, this bar also serves some popular craft beers and natural wines.
+The cocktails here are refreshingly strong, from the refreshing tropical flavors of a Pina Colada to the bourbon-heavy smoothness of a Mint Julep.
+What’s more, this bar also serves a fine selction of popular craft beers and natural wines.

 Just keep in mind that if you’re planning on visiting Earl’s Juke Joint during peak time on a weekend, prepare to queue if you haven’t got a booking – it’s incredibly popular!